 Chances of getting pregnant after assisted conception treatment

-As with any important decision, it is advisable that we gather the necessary information about the clinic where we are going to undergo the fertility treatment.
+As we would with any other important decision, it is advised that we gather all the necessary information about the clinic where we are going to undergo the fertility treatment.

 One of the items of information to bear closely in mind is the one called “success rates”, in other words, the likelihood of pregnancy offered by the clinic for each specific treatment.

 It is a key piece of information, so you should make sure that it has been duly audited by an independent entity to ensure its reliability.